nilgradisnik/gmusic-to-spotify/README.md

 ### Getting playlist JSON

-Getting playlist in a JSON format is easy but it requires some manualy work.
+Getting playlist in a JSON format is easy but it requires some manual work.
 Navigate to [music.google.com](https://play.google.com/music/listen#/wmp) and use your browser developer tools to grab the playlist JSON payload.

 Before you click on the playlist you want to save, open developer tools and navigate to Network tab.
 Click on the playlist you want to save and then look for the request URL that starts with this `https://play.google.com/music/services/loaduserplaylist`.
 Right click on it and navigate to Copy -> Copy Response.
 This will store the response JSON to your clipboard.